kl23711579/web_mobile_application/README.md

 Stock application, there are two different versions which are web and mobile.

-> the server is down, so it cannot work
+> the server is down, so it might not work properly.

 # Desktop